-Finally, certain logical implication (al-qat al-mantiq, al-luzūm al-mantiq, or al-yaqīn al-mantiq) is another binary claim of certainty.
-In the methodology of Islamic law, logical implication is used in the area of analogical reasoning (qiyās), which is based on similar causes (ilal), as explained before.
-However, in addition to the Shia, Zaydīs, Literalists, and some Muctazilīs, who do not approve analogical reasoning in the Islamic law to start with, 38 some Sunni scholars expressed unease about the certainty of ilal.
-Al-Ghazālī, for example, wrote that there are six reasons for probability (iḥtimāl) in an illah of a certain ruling:
+Finally, certain logical implication (al-qat^c al-mantiqī, al-luzūm al-mantiqī, or al-yaqīn al-mantiqī) is another binary claim of 'certainty.'
+In the methodology of Islamic law, logical implication is used in the area of analogical reasoning (qiyās), which is based on similar 'causes' ('ilal), as explained before.
+However, in addition to the Shia, Zaydīs, Literalists, and some Mu'tazilīs, who do not approve analogical reasoning in the Islamic law to start with, 138 some Sunni scholars expressed unease about the 'certainty' of 'ilal.
+Al-Ghazālī, for example, wrote that there are six reasons for 'probability' (iḥtimāl) in an 'illah of a certain ruling: 139 by pure speculation, without putting the right amount of effort Chart 6.5.
+Certainty/Probability increases (non-linearly) with the number of available evidences

 - We assume a certain cause for a ruling that does not have a cause, according to God.140 - 2.
 The ruling has a cause, according to God, but we make a mistake in concluding it. - 3.
-The ruling has more than one cause, according to God, but we make a mistake in restricting it to one cause. - 4.
-The ruling has one cause, according to God, but we make a mistake in adding invalid causes to it.
+The ruling has more than one cause, according to God, but we make a mistake in restricting it to one cause.